Singing bowl playing instructions

 If the sound doesn't rise, there is likely a spot in your rotation where you slightly let up on the pressure.
 This is typically at the bowl's far end, so you will need to either extend your arm further to reach it or just position yourself closer to the bowl.
 Your hand should be low to the stick, but make sure that your fingers are not touching the bowl's rim.

-It is more difficult to play if your hand is several inches above the bowl's rim.
+Making a singing bowl sing is more difficult if your hand is several inches above the bowl's rim.
 Your hand should be very close to the bowl's rim and your entire arm should move around it.

 If you start hearing a rattling sound, slow down and apply more pressure.
 The mallet loosely vibrating against the metal (jumping on-and-off) causes that rattling sound.
 It takes a little pressure to maintain even friction with the metal as it vibrates back and forth.
 The rattle is usually heard in the same area when playing around the rim of the singing bowl.
 It happens because the pressure in that area is a little loose.
 The vibration can not be built up to a constant (steady) intensity if the singing bowl is rumbling.
 Listen to the sound rise slowly.
 Keep the pressure constant and the sound will build up to a loud tone in a matter of seconds.